mattchrlw/blackboard-skin/README.md

 # blackboard-skin
-A simple Stylish skin for making UQ Blackboard look slicker.
+A simple Stylus skin for making UQ Blackboard look slicker.

 ## Installation
 1. Install *Stylus* for your browser of choice.
 Don't use Stylish.
 [Here's why.](https://robertheaton.com/2018/07/02/stylish-browser-extension-steals-your-internet-history/)